bdqnghi/infercode/README.md

 ### [The code is not fully updated, we are working hard to make it available very soon]

+## Process
+- Generate subtrees: First, need to generate pseudo-labels for self-supervised learning.
+In this case, the pseudo-lables are the subtrees.
+- Train the model: Once the subtrees are generated (the directory subtree_features), we can start to train the model.
+- Infer vector from raw code: Once the encoder is trained, we can use it to generate vector for any source code snippet.
+Unfortunately, our tool could not receive raw source code directly, the tool can only receive the AST.
+It is because we need to rely on an external tool to generate the AST representation of the code.
+So we need to convert the code into the AST first.

 ## Generate Subtrees
 We have packaged the tool to generate the subtrees into a docker image.
 To generate the subtrees, simple run: